Prometheus-X-association/data-value-chain-tracker/docs/Data value chain tracker BB – Design document.md

 The objective of the distribution of incentives in the DVCT is to design and implement a system for distributing incentives within a data value chain tracker using smart contracts.
-The orchestrator wallet will provide the tokens/points and the DVCT smart contracts will distribute the tokens/points to providers and consumers.
+The orchestrator or other entity wallet will provide the tokens/points based on the contract and the DVCT smart contracts will distribute the tokens/points to providers and consumers.

 ### Incentive for network participants